90-Second Read: The U.S.'s Last Hantavirus Outbreak Was In a Campground. Should Hikers Worry?

 Published

 Scott McClelland, an infectious disease specialist, shares what hikers and backpackers should know about Hantavirus.
 In the past week, an outbreak of Hantavirus on a cruise ship in the south Atlantic has captured the attention of people worldwide.
-The important thing in terms of human-to-human transmission, even when we're talking about the Andean virus, is that it takes prolonged close contact."
-Might the cruise ship outbreak lead to rapid spread of Hantavirus?
 In fact, the U.S.'s most recent notable outbreak happened in a campground in 2012, when 10 people became ill and three died after staying at Yosemite's Curry Village.
 Scott McClelland, a Seattle-based hiker and specialist in infectious diseases at UW Medicine, says backpackers' risk of contracting Hantavirus is extremely low.

 Source reference